DoubleTrio/more-items/README.md

 **(\*\*)** - The item is not functional yet and should not be used

-Currently, Weakness Policy and Snowball activate even if you have maxed stats
+Currently, Weakness Policy and Snowball activate even if you have maxed stats, when it shouldn't

 The items have not been localized to other languages.

+Using the Shiny Charm when traveling to different areas through the Dev mode menu can cause the game to crash